core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 This document defines CBOR encoding rules for YANG data trees and their subtrees.

-An instance of a schema node such as container, list, notification, RPC input, RPC output, action input and action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value.
+An instance of a schema node such as container, list, notification, RPC input, RPC output, action input, or action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value.
 This specification supports two types of CBOR keys; YANG Schema Item iDentifier (YANG SID) as defined in {{sid}} and names as defined in {{name}}.
 Each of these key types is encoded using a specific CBOR type which allows their interpretation during the deserialization process.
 Protocols or mechanisms implementing this specification can mandate the use of a specific key type.

 In order to minimize the size of the encoded data, the proposed mapping avoids any unnecessary meta-information beyond those natively supported by CBOR.
-For instance, CBOR tags are used solely in the case of SID not encoded as delta, anyxml schema nodes and the union datatype to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.
+For instance, CBOR tags are used solely in the case of a SID not encoded as delta, anyxml schema nodes, or the union datatype, to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.

 Unless specified otherwise by the protocol or mechanism implementing this specification, the indefinite lengths encoding as defined in {{Section 3.2 of RFC8949}} SHALL be supported by CBOR decoders.

-Data nodes implemented using a CBOR array, map, byte string, and text string can be instantiated but empty.
+Data nodes implemented using a CBOR array, map, byte string, or text string can be instantiated but empty.
 In this case, they are encoded with a length of zero.

-When schema nodes are serialized using the rules defined by this specification as part of an application payload, the payload SHOULD include information that would allow a stateless way to identify each node, such as the SID number associated with the node, SID delta from another SID in the application payload, the namespace qualified name or the instance-identifier.
+When schema nodes are serialized using the rules defined by this specification as part of an application payload, the payload SHOULD include information that would allow a stateless way to identify each node, such as the SID number associated with the node, SID delta from another SID in the application payload, the namespace qualified name, or the instance-identifier.

 Examples in {{instance-encoding}} include a root CBOR map with a single entry having a key set to either a namespace qualified name or a SID.
 This root CBOR map is provided only as a typical usage example and is not part of the present encoding rules.
 Only the value within this CBOR map is compulsory.